vidardb/PyVidarDB/README.md

 - Database size (the size of the database of putting data)

-The result turns out: For "big" data scale (in our experiment, the data size larger than 25% of the RAM), PyVidarDB is significantly faster than py-lmdb (putting and getting data); it is always faster then py-lmdb at deleting data; the database size is always smaller than py-lmdb.
+The result turns out: For "big" data scale (in our experiment, the data size larger than 25% of the RAM), PyVidarDB is significantly faster than py-lmdb (putting and getting data); it is always faster than py-lmdb at deleting data; the database size is always smaller than py-lmdb.
 In conclusion, PyVidarDB has an obviously better performance than py-lmdb.

 ![experiment/experiment_put.png](experiment/experiment_put.png)